FusionAuth/webauthn.wtf/src/pages/develop/build-it-yourself.md

 5. Send the WebAuthn response to the Relying Party server

 ## JavaScript Binary Transformation
-The transformation steps are required because binary fields on the response from the Relying Party are most likely base64-encoded for transport over the network, but the WebAuthn JavaScript API requires these to be [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer)s.
-Likewise, the WebAuthn JavaScript API will return binary fields as `ArrayBuffer`s that need to be base64-encoded before sending the response to the Relying Party server.
+The transformation steps are required because binary fields on the response from the Relying Party are most likely base64url-encoded for transport over the network, but the WebAuthn JavaScript API requires these to be [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer)s.
+Likewise, the WebAuthn JavaScript API will return binary fields as `ArrayBuffer`s that need to be base64url-encoded before sending the response to the Relying Party server.

-And these passkey assertion options need to be converted to `ArrayBuffer`s before being passed to the `navigator.credentials.get()` method:
-* `challenge`
-* `allowCredentials[x].id`

 The following snippet can perform the conversion from a base64url-encoded string to an `ArrayBuffer`.